Method of evolving junction on optimal path planning in flow fields: Appendix

 Hence, we have

 Taking $\nabla\|v+u\|$ back to \eqref{gradpsi} and noticing that $v^\perp=-u^\perp$, we reduce the gradient to be

 With the above equation, the Hamiltonian is

-which leads to the conclusion that the value function induced by the maximum speed constant velocity motion solves the Hamilton-Jacobi equation, thus is the optimal moving pattern in a constant flow speed region since $\min_t\psi=\psi$. \end{proof} Meanwhile, using the same notation and logic, we can give the proof of Proposition \ref{differentiable_prop_energy}: \begin{proof}(Proof of Proposition \ref{differentiable_prop_energy}) Since $f_i(x_i,x_{i-1})=f_i(x_i-x_{i-1})$, we only need to consider the differentibility of
+which leads to the conclusion that the value function induced by the maximum speed constant velocity motion solves the Hamilton-Jacobi equation, thus is the optimal moving pattern in a constant flow speed region since $\min_t\psi=\psi$. \end{proof}